sascha432/esp8266-kfc-fw/README.md

 https://easyeda.com/sascha23095123423/iot_wifi_7segment
 https://easyeda.com/sascha23095123423/iot_wifi_clock_controller

+It includes a python tool to generate a translation table to address any 7 segment display.

 ### LED Matrix

-Plugin based on the clock plugin to control a WS281x LED matrix or LED string
+Plugin based on the clock plugin to control a WS2812 LED matrix or LED string.
+The plugin is using FastLED and supports all the available LED types.

 ### Dimmer